Jobs and Workforce Recovery: Libraries Helping Individuals and Communities

-"National jobless rate remains high at 9.7%...Thirty-one states post unemployment rate increases from a year ago…Job loss takes a toll on mental health…Almost 17% of Americans are under-employed, working fewer hours than they'd like."
+"California’s jobless rate remains unchanged at 12.3%...Fourteen states post unemployment rate increases from a year ago…Job loss takes a toll on mental health…Almost 20% of Americans are under-employed, working fewer hours than they'd like."

 These are headlines we see in newspapers and other media almost daily.
-How are economic uncertainty and unemployment affecting libraries?
+How are economic uncertainty and unemployment affecting your library?

 - Are you seeing stressed people who need help with the job search process?

 - Have you noticed an increase in computer use by people applying for jobs or filing for unemployment?

 - Are you and other staff spending more time helping people who are anxious about resumes, cover letters, and interviews?

 - Do library users need more referrals to social service agencies?